Terrängbil m/42 KP: Classification

+Due to the wheeled chassis and machine gun armament, the tgb m/42 KP is often called an armoured personnel carrier (APC), via comparison to common such, like the BTR-152, BTR-80, Patria Pasi, Patria AMV, etc. This is terminologically incorrect, as vehicles are not classed by appearance, but by doctrine.

+The vehicle was purpose built as a first generation infantry fighting vehicle, intended to carry a designated IFV-squad (pansarskytte, "armor infantry") as a protected firing position, in, during, and out of battle, so called mounted combat, with the ability to off-load troops depending on the situation, so called dismounted combat — see the Panzergrenadier-article for more information on this doctrine.

+While fixed armament consisted of rifle-caliber weapons, the infantry compartment featured storage for anti-tank and support weapons, including ammunition for the squad.

 History

 Development

 A Tgb m/42 KP prototype.
 Note the different front, off-set cabin roof hole and the troop door at the back.

 In 1941, when tanks were organised into a unit of their own, it was clear there was a desperate need for a troop carrier able to both keep up with the tanks and provide protection against artillery shrapnel and small-arms fire.
 Due to the war, there were no international suppliers to buy from, so the only option was to develop a domestic solution.
 AB Landsverk designed an IFV consisting of a chassis from a regular army lorry equipped with an armoured coachwork.
 The prototype had many similarities to the German Sd.Kfz.
 251 IFV, featuring a similarly shaped cabin front and a troop door at the back.
 The cabin front was altered and the back door removed on the service models.

 An early terrängbil m/42 KP 1943.

 After prototyping, production was set up based on two types of truck chassis, a Volvo chassis and a Scania-Vabis chassis.
 The armour-plates were made by Bofors, Landsverk, Bröderna Hedlund and Karlstads Mekaniska Werkstad and then delivered to Volvo or Scania-Vabis for final assembly on their chassis'.
 The Volvo versions, Tgb m/42 VKP had a fixed winch on the right side for towing the vehicle forward.
 The Scania-Vabis, SKP, had a windlass on the left side, which allowed towing both forwards and backwards.